-We asked them a few questions about their work, which you can read about below!?
+We asked them a few questions about their work.

-SCC: What visual or conceptual themes do you tend to deal with in your work??
+CC: What visual or conceptual themes do you tend to deal with in your work?

-SCC: What are you most excited about seeing when visiting Pittsburgh??
+CC: What are you most excited about seeing when visiting Pittsburgh?

 Julie Moon: I love the neighborhood that Contemporary Craft is located in, so many delicious places to visit!
 I’m also a huge fan of the Warhol Museum….but one of my favorite places to check out is Zenith Antiques.
 I discovered by accident with a few gal pals the last time I was in town.
 They have a plethora of great antiques, vegan dishes and CAKE!!